 The Digital Scholarship Training Programme has been running since 2012, and creates opportunities for staff to develop necessary skills and knowledge to support emerging areas of modern scholarship.

 This internal and bespoke staff training programme is one of the cornerstones of the Digital Curator Team’s work at the British Library.
 Running since 2012, it provides colleagues with the space and opportunity to delve into and explore all that digital content and new technologies have to offer in the research domain today.
-The four-member Digital Curator team oversees the design and delivery of roughly 15-20 courses a year.
+The four-member Digital Curator team oversees the design and delivery of roughly 30-40 training events a year.
 Since its inception over 700 individual staff members have come through the programme, on average attending two or more courses each and the Library has seen a step change in its capacity to support innovative digital research.

 - Staff are familiar and conversant with the foundational concepts, methods and tools of digital scholarship.